Fixed mobile substitution

-Fixed Mobile Substitution, usually abbreviated to FMS, is the use of a mobile phone (cellular phone) instead of a fixed, wired, POTS telephone.
+Fixed mobile substitution, usually abbreviated to FMS, is the use of a mobile phone (cellular phone) instead of a fixed, wired, POTS telephone.

-Although strictly, this could simply be as the result of a subscriber making an individual choice (for example, "25% of the population of Finland do not have a fixed phone, but use mobiles all the time, even at home"), the term is usually used to describe a deliberate tactic of a carrier to promote such a behavior.
+Although strictly, this could simply be as the result of a subscriber making an individual choice (for example, "25% of the population of Finland do not have fixed phones, but use mobiles all the time, even at home"), the term is usually used to describe a deliberate tactic of a carrier to promote such a behavior.

 One such technique is the use of "homezones" (where calls on a designated cell, covering the subscriber's home, are at a preferential tariff, or even free).
 Although very popular with subscribers, and delivering good uptake, these are expensive for carriers, and outside of a few specific countries (e.g. Germany with Genion and Zu Hause services) they are not common.

 The use of femtocells promises to be a more attractive (and potentially more profitable) approach.

-The term FMS is in contrast to Fixed Mobile Convergence (FMC), which is usually used to describe the use of two different technologies (hence "convergence") to deliver a similar user experience.
+The term FMS is in contrast to fixed mobile convergence (FMC), which is usually used to describe the use of two different technologies (hence "convergence") to deliver a similar user experience.
 Examples include the use of dual-mode handsets with both cellular and WiFi technologies and hand-off between the two.